saulpierotti/markdown_notebook/AG.md

 * Masking means to substitute a sequence with a stretch of NNNN of the same length
 * Pseudogenes can be processed or non processed (with introns) and they are not recognised by repeatmasker

-# NGS workflow
-* In sequencing, if we are not sure about a variant we exclude it
-* Wen I do genotyping by sequencing, the regions of interest have a very high depth of coverage so I can trust the results
-* We have tools for allignment of reads to a reference like bowtie
-	* They produce a BAM file
-* There are tools for calling mutations, Indels, ecc.
-* If I do not have enough money to sequence any individual, I can pool DNA samples in group (i.e. breed) and do a sequencing for each group
-	* I can digest my samples and run them on gel, so to select only DNA of a certain lenght
-	* If I see definite bands in the gel, these probably come from repeated regions that are cut at the same lenght
-	* In the digestion, I can choose a restriction enzyme with a long target sequence if I want longer fragments (cut site less probable!) and vice versa

 # DNA chips
 * In human the average linkage disequilibrium is low, around 1kb